bedops/bedops/docs/content/revision-history.rst

 * :ref:`update-sort-bed-migrate-candidates <sort-bed>`

   The :code:`update-sort-bed-migrate-candidates` utility recursively searches into the specified directory for BED and Starch files which fail a :code:`sort-bed --check-sort` test.
 Those files which fail this test can have their paths written to a text file for further downstream processing, or the end user can decide to apply an immediate resort on those files, either locally or via a SLURM-managed cluster.

+  See :code:`update-sort-bed-migrate-candidates --help` for more information, or review the :ref:`sort-bed <sort-bed>` documentation.

 * :ref:`update-sort-bed-starch-slurm <sort-bed>`